-6.9 Review and update the contribution formula for LLPI member States for 2013 budget (as per Council decision) Contribution formula for LLPI member states for 2013 budget reviewed Criteria used for scale of apportion- ment determination could vary from year to year The scale of apportionment of the 2013 budget among LLPI member States was com- puted and approved at the 31st Policy Organs Meetings in Kampala, Uganda in November 2012 4.10 Design and Develop Web based Database Application that is to be used as Informa- tion Platform Website developed The website will serve as sustainable information exchange and dissemination platform for the leather sector.
-The Web based Database Application that is to be used as Information Platform is being developed 5.0 5: LLPI'S INSTITUTIONAL CAPACITY TO PROVID S.O 5: LLPI'S INSTITUTIONAL CAPACITY TO PROVIDE CONSULTANCY AND OTHER RELATED SERVICES IN THE REGION INCREASED IN 2012 IN THE REGION INCREASED IN 2012 2.1 Identification, diagnostic study and preparation of projects undertaken.
-Submission of draft project proposals to prospective donors Specific Project, targeting specific donors identified, prepared and submitted to prospective donors Member countries will be supported through projects and membership encouraged to pay their dues on time Project Concept Notes and Proposals have been prepared and submitted to our development partners, including ITC, AUC, AUSAID, CFC, UNIC, WB and their responses are awaited.
+4.9 Review and update the contribution formula for LLPI member States for 2013 budget (as per Council decision) Contribution formula for LLPI member states for 2013 budget reviewed Criteria used for scale of apportion- ment determination could vary from year to year The scale of apportionment of the 2013 budget among LLPI member States was com- puted and approved at the 31 st Policy Organs Meetings in Kampala, Uganda in November 2012 4.10 Design and Develop Web based Database Application that is to be used as Informa- tion Platform Website developed The website will serve as sustainable information exchange and dissemina- tion platform for the leather sector.
+The Web based Database Application that is to be used as Information Platform is being developed S.O 5: S.O 5: LLPI'S INSTITUTIONAL CAPACITY TO PROVIDE CONSULTANCY AND OTH ER RELATED SERVICES IN THE REGION INCREASED IN 2012 5.1 Identification, diagnostic study and preparation of projects undertaken.
+Submission of draft project proposals to prospective donors Specific Project, targeting specific donors iden- tified, prepared and submitted to prospective donors Member countries will be supported through projects and membership encouraged to pay their dues on time Project Concept Notes and Proposals have been prepared and submitted to our development partners, including ITC, AUC, AUSAID, CFC, UNIC, WB and their responses are awaited.
 5.2 Two LLPI professional staff participate in international trade fairs Two LLPI staff participated in international trade fairs, contact information obtained with regional and international stakeholders.
 International Trade Fairs provide an excellent opportunity to establish linkage, information exchanges and technology transfer.
-One LLPI professional staff participated in Bologna Lineappelle International Trade Fair, AA in October 2012, sponsored by ASSOMAC (S. Other staff have participated in AALF 5th Edition (S.O.
-3.1) 5.3 Conduct business tour to India and Italy on exchange of experiences and knowhow with a view to link COMESA member countries and LLPI to CLRI/CLE of India Core Team Members/PACT II, selected SMEs from member countries undertaken business tour to India and Italy.
-Stakeholders in COMESA member countries exposed to international market and technology A total of 32 participants drawn from member States, including SMEs, Core Team members, and Country Unit and COMESA representatives participated in the business matching tours to India and Italy in July and October 2011 respectively.
-5.0 6: S.O 6: CROSS CUTTING ISSUES (GENDER EQUALITY, ENVIRONMENTAL POLLU Y, ENVIRONMENTAL POLLUTION ETC.) IN ALL LLPI TION ETC.) IN ALL LLPI ACTIVITIES IN MEMBER COUNTRIES 6.1 Undertake first round Strategy Workshops, 210 participants (70 each country) in Asmara, Lilongwe and Kigali Eritrea, Malawi and Rwanda, are supported to develop their National Leather Sector Leather strategy documents and implementation in target countries is important in the upgrading of the sector Undertaken 6.2 Conduct second round strategy implementation and reinforcement workshops, 45 participants (15 each country) in Asmara, Lilongwe and Kigali Same as above Same as above Undertaken

-Note: The funding was from the LLPI Regular Budget and PACT II Programme.
-Because of non-transference of PACT II fund, particularly during the latter part of the year, it was not possible to implement some of the planned

-2012 activities partially or as a whole.
+One LLPI professional staff participated in Bologna Lineappelle International Trade Fair, in October 2012, sponsored by ASSOMAC Other staff have participated in AALF 5 th Edition (S.O.
+3.1) 5.3 Conduct business tour to India and Italy on exchange of experiences and know- how with a view to link COMESA member countries and LLPI to CLRI/CLE of India Core Team Members/PACT II, selected SMEs from member countries undertaken business tour to India and Italy.
+Stakeholders in COMESA member countries exposed to international market and technology A total of 32 participants drawn from member States, including SMEs, Core Team members, and Country Unit and COMESA representa- tives participated in the business matching tours to India and Italy in July and October 2011 respectively.
+S.O 6: CROSS CUTTING ISSUES (GENDER EQUALIT' S.O 6: CROSS CUTTING ISSUES (GENDER EQUALITY, ENVIRONMENTAL POLLUTION ETC.) IN ALL LLPI ACTIVITIES IN MEMBER COUNTRIES ACTIVITIES IN MEMBER COUNTRIES 6.1 Undertake first round Strategy Work- shops, 210 participants (70 each country) in Asmara, Lilongwe and Kigali Eritrea, Malawi and Rwanda, are supported to develop their National Leather Sector Leather strategy documents and implementation in target countries is important in the upgrading of the sector Undertaken 6.2 Conduct second round strategy imple- mentation and reinforcement workshops, 45 participants (15 each country) in As- mara, Lilongwe and Kigali Same as above Same as above Undertaken Note: Th he funding was from the LLPI Regular Budget ar Note: The funding was from the LLPI Regular Budget and PACT II Programme.
+Because of non-transference of PACT II fund, particularly during the latter part of the year, it was not possible to implement some of the planned f PACT II fund, particularly during the latter p part of the year, it was not possible to implement so ome of the planned đ Idu Ξ. ÷. Ľ, ž.
+2 Ě д, рс ogre nge בייי ייי בערי ארפטט 2012 activities partially or as a whole.